reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 * **Large File Downloads**: When having an entertainment or an e-learning platform that serves video courses to users, instead of serving the large video files from our application server, we can generate Presigned URLs for each video file and offload the responsibility of downloading/streaming the video directly from S3 to the client.

   To secure this architecture, before we generate the Presigned URLs, our server can validate/authenticate the user requesting the video content.
-Additionally, we can restrict access to the video content to the specific IP address that originated the request.
+Additionally, we can restrict access to the video content to the specific IP address that originated the request via IAM policy.

   By implementing Presigned URLs on applications that serve high volume of content from S3, we **reduce the load on our server(s), improve performance and make our architecture scalable**.